pnnl/COPIP/README.md

   * `Utils`
     * `Utils.py` : Script containing miscellaneous utility functions.
  * `Data` : Directory for storing datasets.
  * `Models` : Directory for storing models and associated files.
+Includes a pre-trained SEGP (trained directly on the trajectory data) and SEGP-VAE.

 ## To replicate results in paper
 - Download dependencies.